|Who am I kidding, it's always The Final Countdown in my heart.|

 - The second player should generally be looking to string the jamming barrier between two obstacles, preferably involving at least one of the dust clouds, to create a super-long line of "shooting through here sucks."

-- The jamming barrier's end points can get moved around (further apart, closer together, different angle, etc.) by a Strategic squadron should you so desire.
+- The jamming barrier's end points can get moved around (further apart, closer together, different angle, etc.) by a Strategic squadron because they're objective tokens.

 In general, fleets that wish to avoid longer-ranged ship-on-ship combat (both coming at them and because they're not good at delivering it back) benefit from Jamming Barrier.
 This can include short-ranged knife-fighter fleets as well as squadron-focused fleets.
-The main problem when it comes to both of those fleet archetypes is the knife-fighter fleets can choose Hyperspace Assault, Capture the VIP, or even sometimes (be careful!)
+The main problem when it comes to both of those fleet archetypes is there is already some yellow objective competition: the knife-fighter fleets can choose Hyperspace Assault, Capture the VIP, or even sometimes (be careful!)
 Fleet Ambush and do just fine.
 Similarly squadron-heavy fleets often prefer Contested Outpost or Fighter Ambush.
-Jamming Barrier is thus not a super-popular yellow objective because those two types of fleets that it's most appealing for already have a lot of good options.

 What kind of enemy fleets are disadvantaged by playing Jamming Barrier?